wfong1/wfong1.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: hello for github pages
+banner_title: Wayne Fong
-banner_subtitle: a minimalist template for personal websites
+banner_subtitle: Currently pursuing a MS in Analytics from Georgia Tech. <br> Open to full-time data analyst/scientist in New York City, NY and Los Angeles,CA.
-background_image: /images/background.jpeg
+background_image: /images/databg.jpg

 # all of the following variables are optional -----------------
 page_url: /hello # only include this variable if you aren't building the page to your primary domain

 # favicon
-favicon: /assets/ico/favicon.ico
+favicon: /assets/ico/WF_favicon.ico

 # social media
 twitter_username: notsaragong # # your twitter handle